...

 Typically, you and your ex-spouse would alternate visitation over the holidays with one another.
 For example, in Einaudi years, you would have custody of your child for Thanksgiving, and in even years your Co-parent would have control.
 This system seems to work better for some families, but for your family, it may not.
 For that reason, you need to be sure that you think about what needs your family has and then consider those needs first and foremost.
 What works for one family may not work for yours.

 Christmas holiday visitation can be even more difficult for some families.
-Christmas holidays are longer in duration, and therefore the holidays are split between the first half of the holiday and the second half of the holiday.
+The Christmas holidays last longer, so parents split them into two parts: the first half and the second half.
 Just like Thanksgiving, spring break, and Easter, you and your Co-parent will alternate which portion of the Christmas holiday you will have your children based upon whether this is an odd or even year.
 Under a standard possession order, you will be able to divide the holidays up between you and your Co-parent in a fairly even fashion.
-However, you should consider the needs of your child and your family both now and in the future if you feel like different Iterations need to be made.
+However, you should consider both your child’s and your family’s current and future needs if you believe adjustments are necessary.

-All in all, child custody issues regarding Texas divorce cases need to be thought through with a great deal of care by you and your Co-parent.
-At the same time, both of you need to be willing two work with one another when possible.
-I will grant you that not every issue can be negotiated upon, especially when you feel like the best interests of your children are at stake.
+In Texas divorce cases, you and your co-parent must carefully consider child custody issues.
+Both of you need to work together when possible.
+While not every issue is negotiable, especially when the best interests of your children are at stake, collaboration can help resolve many matters.
 However, you can think about other topics as opportunities to work with your Co-parent to better the life of your child and gain trust with one another.
 It is up to you how well you work with each other and what sort of behavior you would like to begin to display for your child to hopefully mirror and mimic.

-The uniform child custody jurisdiction and enforcement act comes into play when the child in your family has resided in more states than just Texas.
+The Uniform Child Custody Jurisdiction and Enforcement Act comes into play when the child in your family has resided in more states than just Texas.
 Each of the 50 states in our country has its laws regarding making decisions on child custody circumstances.
 Understandably, it can be not very clear to you, and the other families who find themselves in these types of situations ask too how a state could or could not have jurisdiction over your child’s case.
-The uniform child custody jurisdiction enforcement act covers the ability of which form your child is lived in to make decisions regarding that child and how to determine which court can enforce child custody orders.
+The Uniform Child Custody Jurisdiction and Enforcement Act covers the ability of which form your child is living in to make decisions regarding that child and how to determine which court can enforce child custody orders.

 The UCCJEA should be used when you need to determine whether or not Texas has jurisdiction in your child custody case.
 Most notably, they should occur if you, your child, or their parent where your child lives in another state besides Texas.
 The problem for you and your family is that if you file your child’s custody case in a court that does not have jurisdiction, you may lose time and money in doing so.
 It is possible to go through an entire child custody case only to appeal to your co-parent based on jurisdictional grounds.
 If the court agrees that it lacks jurisdiction and makes decisions in your child’s case, then all the time and effort put into creating a court order will have been for nothing.